 For instance, if the customer visits the website brand physical store.
 However, do not want to stand up in the queue for billing, then this application will be the best choice.

 Thus, the customer will open up the PWA App on mobile and click on the “Camera” option available to scan the code.

 So, the customer needs to just scan the product barcode completely.

 Thus, scan the barcode attached to the product and the product directly goes to the cart on the PWA app.

 Now after scanning the barcode successfully the customer.
 Herein, customers can see the product will add to the cart & from there they can easily place the order and saves time.

 Headless PWA is heading towards fascinating features like push notifications, web Bluetooth, a complete app-like experience, etc that was not possible yet with PWA.

 TWA provides a proper process to let the progressive web apps into the android app.

-Trusted Web Applications can be published to the Google Play Store.
+Trusted Web Applications will publish to the Google Play Store.
 The publishing method is way different as here the developer creates an Android APK file wrapping up the existing PWA.

-You can install the same for better experience from Google Play Store.
+You can install the same for a better experience from Google Play Store.